SuperRishi007/CyberSecurityLabs-CTFS/Pyrat/README.md

 Using the password, I switched to user `think` and retrieved the user flag.

 : This made me realize just how useful the introduction was.
 At first, it seemed obscure, but rereading it felt like solving a puzzle—uncovering clues as if I were in a mystery novel.
-I feel like Sherlock lol!
+I felt like Sherlock lol!

 ![images/images.png](images/image%203.png)